 They are a soft egg noodle, (almost like a mini dumpling) that are traditionally found in the south-western region of Swabia (the Bavaria and Baden Wurtemburg region), in Germany and are considered a specialty there.

-There are generally three different ways to cook spaetzle noodles at home, each variation stemming from a different region where they were first made.
+There are generally three different ways to cook spätzle noodles at home.
+Each variation stemming from a different region where they were first made.
 I am going to focus on only one way to do them here, as it is the easiest to do at home even if you have never made noodles (of any kind) in your life.

-One of the reasons that I love spaetzle, is that the noodles themselves are so versatile.
-They can be served on their own, simply pan fried in butter with a bit of fresh garlic, or turned into a mini casserole and baked in the oven with various ingredients.
+One of the reasons that I love spätzle, is that the noodles themselves are so versatile.
+They can be served on their own, simply pan-fried in butter with a bit of fresh garlic, or turned into a mini casserole and baked in the oven with various ingredients.

 A personal favourite of mine is the traditional Swiss spätzle pfanne.
-Caramelized onions mixed with the pan fried spaetzle noodles, topped with cheese and then baked.
+Caramelized onions mixed with the pan-fried spätzle noodles, topped with cheese and then baked.
 What’s not to like!?

-To make this German spaetzle recipe you will need:
+To make these German spätzle you will need:

 - 250 grams of all purpose flour

 - 1 teaspoon of salt ( I used fresh ground sea salt)

 That’s it!
 Pretty simple eh!?